thejasonlee/CS416_D3Vis/readme.md

 - the selectAll(), data(), enter() pattern to create many objects quickly
 - event-based programming, using event listeners
 - many story-telling features (like scenes, parameter passing, consistency between scenes for user orientation, etc)

+If you would like to play with d3.js, I encourage you to copy and paste this code into https://jsbin.com/ and have a go!
+It is simple to get going!